Where To Spend And Save Money On Golf Gear

 Wedges

-Wedges are up next and as you would expect both Joel and Dan are in agreement here that you should spend money on your wedges.
+Wedges are up next, an area you should definitely not try and cut financial corners.
 Whilst you could save by going for three wedges over four, they still need to be high-quality because the short-game is an area where many shots can be saved.

 Going for one of the best golf wedges will mean more loft, grind and sole options meaning you can get wedges to suit your game.
 Additionally because of how often we use the wedges, they can deteriorate quickly which will create a drop-off in spin, and consistency can also be hindered here.